deejaygraham/deejaygraham.github.io/_posts/2018-12-05-test-driving-poweshell-with-pester.md

 ### Refactoring

-We can have multiple describe blocks and multiple It blocks or collapse into one describe with multiple context blocks
+We can have multiple describe blocks and multiple It blocks or collapse into one describe with multiple context blocks and they stack up as you would expect.

+So we can test a website..

 ```powershell